brylevkirill/notes/Reinforcement Learning.md

 ----
 #### exploration and intrinsic motivation - competence-based models

 >	"A third major computational approach to intrinsic motivation is based on measures of competence that an agent has for achieving self-determined results or goals.
 Central here is the concept of “challenge”, with associated measures of difficulty as well as measures of actual performance.
-A “challenge” or “goal” here will be any sensorimotor configuration, or any set of properties of a sensorimotor configuration, that an agent sets by itself and that it tries to achieve through action.
+A “challenge” or “goal” here will be any sensorimotor configuration SMk, or any set {Pk} of properties of a sensorimotor configuration, that an agent sets by itself and that it tries to achieve through action.
 It is the properties of the achievement process, rather than the “meaning” of the particular goal being achieved, that will determine the level of interestingness of the associated activity.
-While prediction mechanisms or probability models, as used in previous sections, can be used in the goal-reaching architecture, they are not mandatory.
-The capacity to predict what happens in a situation can be sometimes only loosely coupled to the capacity to modify a situation in order to achieve a given self-determined goal."
+While prediction mechanisms or probability models, as used in previous sections, can be used in the goal-reaching architecture, they are not mandatory (for example, one can implement systems that try to achieve self-generated goals through Q-learning and never explicitly make predictions of future sensorimotor contexts).
+Furthermore, while in some cases, certain competence-based and knowledge-based models of intrinsic motivation might be somewhat similar, they may often produce very different behaviors.
+Indeed, the capacity to predict what happens in a situation can be sometimes only loosely coupled to the capacity to modify a situation in order to achieve a given self-determined goal.
+After a certain amount of time, bounded for example by a timeout Tg, a motivation module compares the goal that was initially set and the current situation to assess to what extent it was reached, i.e. measure the competence of the agent on goal gk at time tg: la(gk, tg) = ‖ gk^(tg) − gk(tg)) ‖.
+The “interestingness”, and thus reward value, of the goal gk is then derived from this competence measure."

   - *maximizing incompetence motivation*

-	reward for setting challenges/goals for which agent's performance is lowest
+	> "A first competence-based approach to intrinsic motivation can be a system which pushes the robot to set challenges/goals for which its performance is lowest.
+This is a motivation for maximally difficult challenges.
+This can be implemented as: r(SM(→ t), gk, tg) = C·la(gk, tg).
+Note that here and everywhere in the competence based approaches, rewards are generated only at the end of episodes."

-	["Intrinsic Motivation and Automatic Curricula via Asymmetric Self-Play"](#intrinsic-motivation-and-automatic-curricula-via-asymmetric-self-play-sukhbaatar-lin-kostrikov-synnaeve-szlam) by Sukhbaatar et al. `paper` `summary`
+	[**"Intrinsic Motivation and Automatic Curricula via Asymmetric Self-Play"**](#intrinsic-motivation-and-automatic-curricula-via-asymmetric-self-play-sukhbaatar-lin-kostrikov-synnaeve-szlam) by Sukhbaatar et al. `paper` `summary`
-	["Automatic Goal Generation for Reinforcement Learning Agents"](#automatic-goal-generation-for-reinforcement-learning-agents-held-geng-florensa-abbeel) by Held et al. `paper` `summary`
+	[**"Automatic Goal Generation for Reinforcement Learning Agents"**](#automatic-goal-generation-for-reinforcement-learning-agents-held-geng-florensa-abbeel) by Held et al. `paper` `summary`

 	[**interesting papers**](#interesting-papers---exploration-and-intrinsic-motivation---competence-based-models---maximizing-incompetence-motivation)
 	[**interesting recent papers**](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reinforcement-learning---exploration-and-intrinsic-motivation)

-  - *maximizing competence progress*
+  - *maximizing competence progress* *(flow motivation)*

-	reward for interestingness of challenge as competence progress that is experienced as agent repeatedly tries to achieve it
+	> "Maximizing incompetence does not model very well the psychological models of optimal challenge and “flow” proposed by (Csikszentmihalyi, 1991).
+Flow refers to the state of pleasure related to activities for which difficulty is optimal: neither too easy nor too difficult.
+As difficulty of a goal can be modeled by the (mean) performance in achieving this goal, a possible manner to model flow would be to introduce two thresholds defining the zone of optimal difficulty.
+Yet, the use of thresholds can be rather fragile, require hand tuning and possibly complex adaptive mechanism to update these thresholds during the robot’s lifetime.
+Another approach can be taken, which avoids the use of thresholds.
+It consists in defining the interestingness of a challenge as the competence progress that is experienced as the robot repeatedly tries to achieve it.
+So, a challenge for which a robot is bad initially but for which it is rapidly becoming good will be highly rewarding.
+Thus, a first manner to implement flow motivation would be: r(SM(→ t), gk, tg) = C·(la(gk, tg−θ) − la(gk, tg)) corresponding to the difference between the current performance for task gk and the performance corresponding to the last time gk was tried, at a time denoted tg−θ."

+	*compression progress*: seek out data that maximize the decrease in bits of everything the agent has ever observed - find or create things that makes most sense of the agent's life so far: science, art, music, jokes, ... ([overview](https://youtu.be/DSYzHPW26Ig?t=2h7m22s) by Alex Graves `video`)

+	[**"Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes"**](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#driven-by-compression-progress-a-simple-principle-explains-essential-aspects-of-subjective-beauty-novelty-surprise-interestingness-attention-curiosity-creativity-art-science-music-jokes-schmidhuber) by Schmidhuber `paper` `summary` ([**Artificial Curiosity and Creativity**](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#artificial-curiosity-and-creativity) theory by Schmidhuber)

 ----
 #### exploration and intrinsic motivation - morphological models

->	"The three previous computational approaches to motivation were based on measures comparing information characterizing a stimulus perceived in the present and information characterizing stimuli perceived in the past and represented in memory.
-A fourth approach that can be taken is based on the comparison of information characterizing several pieces of stimuli perceived at the same time in several parts of the perceptive field.
+>	"The two previous computational approaches to motivation were based on measures comparing information characterizing a stimulus perceived in the present and information characterizing stimuli perceived in the past and represented in memory.
+A third approach that can be taken is based on the comparison of information characterizing several pieces of stimuli perceived at the same time in several parts of the perceptive field.
 Pragmatically, this approach consists in attributing interest depending on morphological mathematical properties of the current flow of sensorimotor values, irrespective of what the internal cognitive system might predict or master."

   - *synchronicity motivation*

-	high short-term correlation between a maximally large number of sensorimotor channels
+	> "One typical example of this type of intrinsic motivation mechanism is based on synchronicity.
+The synchronicity motivation is based on an information theoretic measure of shortterm correlation (or reduced information distance) between a number of sensorimotor channels.
+With such a motivation, situations for which there is a high short-term correlation between a maximally large number of sensorimotor channels are very interesting."